2023 Diane Lynn Anderson Memorial Award

-Nominees may be individuals, including volunteers, who demonstrate the same kind of qualities Diane exhibited.
-Organizations or programs that have established advocacy services and/or increased community resources for people with disabilities may also be nominated.
+Nominees may also include volunteers, organizations or programs that have established advocacy services and/or increased community resources for people with disabilities.

 Past Award Recipients